scipy-india/.github/profile/README.md

 ## Quick links

-### Looking to propose a talk or session at the SciPy India Community Calls?
+### Looking to propose a talk or session for the SciPy India Community Calls?

 - [Propose a talk or session](https://github.com/scipy-india/proposal-reviewing/issues/new?template=talk-proposal.yaml)